-The holders of 18,026,314 shares of common stock (assuming the conversion of all outstanding preferred stock upon completion of this offering) or their transferees are entitled to rights with respect to the registration of such shares under the Securities Act.
+The holders of 12,416,644 shares of common stock (assuming the conversion of all outstanding preferred stock upon completion of this offering and completion of the concurrent private placement) or their transferees are entitled to rights with respect to the registration of such shares under the Securities Act.
 These rights are provided under the terms of an agreement between us and the holders of these securities.
 Subject to limitations in the agreement, the holders of at least 50% of these securities then outstanding may require, on two occasions beginning six months after the date of this prospectus, that we use our best efforts to register these securities for public resale if Form S-3 is not available.
 If we register any of our common stock either for our own account or for the account of other security holders, the holders of registrable securities are entitled to include their shares of common stock in that registration.
 A holder's right to include shares in an underwritten registration is subject to the ability of the underwriters to limit the number of shares included in this and other offerings, and in the case of our initial public offering, the underwriters may preclude any participation by holders of registrable securities.
-The holders of at least 50% of these securities then outstanding may also require us, not more than once in any twelve-month period, to register all or a portion of these securities on Form S-3 when the use of that form becomes available to us, provided, among other limitations, that the proposed aggregate selling price, net of any underwriters' discounts or commissions, is at least \$1.0 million.
+The holders of at least 50% of these securities then outstanding may also require us, not more than once in any twelve-month period, to register all or a portion of these securities on Form S-3 when the use of that form becomes available to us, provided, among other limitations, that the proposed aggregate selling price, net of any underwriters' discounts or commissions, would exceed \$1.0 million.
+Under the same agreement, Applied Materials has one right to require us to register one half of its shares on Form S-3 when the use of that form becomes available to us, provided that it may only require us to do so if the proposed aggregate offering price, net of underwriters' discounts or commissions would exceed \$1.0 million.
 We will be responsible for paying all registration expenses, and the holders selling their shares will be responsible for paying all selling expenses.